Help employees connect what they do on a daily basis to a bigger why. You and your company will never be the same again.

 If you are ready to make the world a better place to live and your company a better place to work, then you have come to the right people.
 Build a cultural movement that inspires employees, ignites positive changes in the world and impacts their bottom lines.
 When building a Culture of Good, companies connect their performance to a higher purpose.

 We find our calling when our greatest passion collides with our greatest contribution to make the world better.
 Invite Ryan and/or Scott as a keynote speaker and ignite passion in your audience to build a Culture of Good through their companies and personal work.
+Here are just a few of the available speaking topics:

 Every company strives to make a profit.
 Sometimes, if there’s enough left over, companies even become philanthropic.
 At TCC, Scott’s motivation for creating a Culture of Good was not to increase profit or give more money to charitable causes.
 It was merely to make the world a better place.
 However, he’s still the CEO of a for-profit business so he was far from disappointed to see the positive impact Culture of Good had on financial results and other KPIs.
 If you appreciate hearing from somebody who has made profound accomplishments, bring Scott in to tell you about how doing good increased his same store sales, total sales and operating income.
 In a high turnover industry, turnover decreased while the number of employees increased.
 The Culture of Good, while good for your employees, customers and cause, is also good for your business.